charmed-kubernetes/layer-etcd/README.md

 than even number (ie. with 4, you can lose 1 before quorum is lost, where as with 5, you can lose 2).

+### Notes about cluster turn-up

+The Etcd charm initializes a cluster using the Static configuration: which is the most "flexible" of all the installation options, considering it allows Etcd to be self-discovering using the peering relationships provided by Juju.
+Trying to start up etcd behind the corporate firewall?
+Thanks to resources, the charm is now completely stand alone, and supports this.

 # The charm told me to see the README

 You've been directed here because you're deploying this etcd charm onto a